jxmot/github-feeds/README.md

 ## Anti Rate Limiting

 The GitHub API is *rate limited*.
-This means that you can only issue up to 60 *requests* in one hour, after than you will not be able to obtain data.
-And the API calls will fail.
+This means that you can only issue up to 60 *requests* in one hour, after than you will not be able to obtain data and the API calls will fail.

 The rate limiting may not be an issue for you if the page containing the feeds doesn't have a lot of visitors.
 However, there are no guarantees.
 It's generally better to design for "high traffic" scenarios.